Pips801/SaltLAN/README.md

 Alright, I've wanted to write this down for a while.
 SaltLAN is a self-contained LAN party, featuring Routing, DHCP, DNS, Game servers and game download caching.

 I wanted to build SaltLAN after attending a LAN party in May, 2016.
-While the LAN was a lot of fun and it featured a great giveaway, awesome unlmited drinks and cool people, however, there were some massive networking problems.
+While the LAN was a lot of fun and it featured a great giveaway, awesome unlimited drinks and cool people, however, there were some massive networking problems.

  1. No dedicated LAN servers for games like TF2.
-People had to try and host local games, but noby could see/connect to the game.
+People had to try and host local games, but nobody could see/connect to the game.
- 2. Bad switches/using home routers instead of an unmanaged switch with distrobution switches.
-Nobody could talk to eachother.
+ 2. Bad switches/using home routers instead of an unmanaged switch with distribution switches.
+Nobody could talk to each other.
  3. Slow internet (20Mbps max).
-Not everybody had certan games, and the day of the LAN, there was a massive TF2 update.
+Not everybody had certain games, and the day of the LAN, there was a massive TF2 update.
 It killed the network several times.

- After talking to some people in the freenode/#DC801 chanel about building a portable LAN party, I was ready to start.
+ After talking to some people in the freenode/#DC801 channel about building a portable LAN party, I was ready to start.

 ## pre-rec